ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 # Defining a resolver

 A resolver in Hot Chocolate is basically a function that takes 0 or many arguments and returns one value.
-The simplest resolver to write is a resolver that takes 0 arguments and returns just a value type (e.g. a string).
+The simplest resolver to write is a resolver that takes 0 arguments and returns a simple value type (e.g. a string).
+For the purpose of simplicity we will do exactly that in our first example.
+Creating a resolver named `Say` with no arguments which will return just a static string value `Hello World!`.

-> **Note:** Every single code examples is always shown in three different coding approaches with the same outcome.
+> **Note:** Every single code examples is always written in three different coding approaches which will always result to the same outcome.
 Annotation-based (previously known as pure code-first), code-first and schema-first.
 If you would like to learn more about the different coding approaches Hot Chocolate offers, click on [Coding Approaches](/docs/hotchocolate/api-reference/coding-approaches).

-## Annotation-based example
+## Basic resolver example

+**Annotation-based approach**

 ```csharp
 // Query.cs